rtoy/js-hacks/README.md

 no limit on the order, but internally the twiddle table only stores single-precision values, so the output only has single-precision accuracy.
 This also limit the maximum usable FFT size.
 It's probably best not to exceed order 15 (32768 points).
+No checks are made that the arrays have the correct length and type.